 First, make sure that the person isn’t allergic to bee stings.
 If they are, forget any home remedy and get medical attention immediately.

 If there are no allergy considerations, remove the stinger by running the edge of a credit card along the welt on the skin (works better than tweezers and you’re more likely to have a credit card handy than a pair of tweezers anyway).
+Now what to put on a bee sting?
 Mix 2 teaspoons of baking soda with about a quarter teaspoon of water to make a thick paste and apply it to the sting.
 Leave it on there until the pain stops.

 An alternative treatment is to mix baking soda, vinegar, and meat tenderizer to make a paste and apply it to the sting.
 Again, leave the paste on until the pain stops.